Skip to main content

 Patient Monitoring

-• Every 6 to 12 months by physician and dietitian to evaluate GFD adherence and recurrence of symptoms
+• Every 6 to 12 months by a physician and a dietitian to evaluate GFD adherence and recurrence of symptoms.

 REFERENCES